datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

     === "5.
 Label token"

-        Give the your new token a label.
+        Give your new token a label.
 Be careful, as this is the only time you will be able to see the API token so make sure you copy it.

         ![Label token][image-9]